Australian Shepherd Husky History/Origin

 Check their ears for wax buildup and clean them gently with a damp cotton ball.
 Also, brush their teeth often with dog toothpaste and provide dental chews to keep their mouth healthy.

-If you're unsure about any grooming task, it's always a good idea to ask a professional groomer or vet for help.
+If you’re unsure about any grooming task, it’s always a good idea to ask a professional groomer or vet for help.
+Additionally, house training your dog is essential to ensure they develop good habits and have a comfortable living environment.

 Finding a rescue dog of this mixed breed could be hard, however, you can find multiple rescue homes that specialize in Australian Shepherd and Husky mixes.